MicrosoftDocs/dynamics-365-project-operations/articles/pro/Subcontracting/key-concepts-subcontracting.md

 ## Project price lists on subcontracts

-Project price lists are price lists that are used to purchase prices for time, expense, and other project-related components.
+Project price lists are price lists that are used to setup purchase prices for time, expense, and other project-related components.
 There can be multiple prices lists, each of which can have its own date-effective subcontract in Project Operations.
 Project Operations doesn't support overlapping effective dates on project price lists for a subcontract.

 ## Transaction classes on subcontracts